Robin (Earth-Two): Other versions

-Dick Grayson was married to Barbara Gordon and they have a son named John.
+A reimagined version of the Earth-Two Dick Grayson appears in the series Earth 2.
+This version never became Robin, with Helena Wayne being Batman's sidekick.
+Dick Grayson is married to Barbara Gordon, with whom he has a son named John.
 When Darkseid invades Earth, Dick and Barbara take shelter.
-Due to the low morale, Dick and Ted Grant were deputized to deal with the crisis.
-Following the death of Barbara, Dick hands his son over to Jonni Thunder for safekeeping as he goes to Chicago.
-After avenging his wife's murder, Dick is trained by Grant in survival.
+After Barbara is killed, Dick hands his son over to Jonni Thunder for safekeeping as he goes to Chicago.
+After avenging his wife's murder, Dick is trained by Ted Grant in survival.
+Following the "Convergence" storyline, Dick assumes the mantle of Batman.